wolf128058/mc-dealer-yml2json/README.md

 ## Function

-This tool converts your yml-Files from the Minecraft plugin [Villager Market](https://www.spigotmc.org/resources/villager-market-the-ultimate-shop-plugin.82965/) [(github)](https://github.com/Bestem0r/VillagerMarket) to a json-array and provides a html-file that shows offers and demands of the players out of the generated json data.
+This tool converts your yml-Files from the Minecraft plugin [Villager Market](https://www.spigotmc.org/resources/villager-market-the-ultimate-shop-plugin.82965/) [(github)](https://github.com/Bestem0r/VillagerMarket) to a json-array and provides a html-file that shows offers and demands of the players and admin shops out of the generated json data.

 ## Contents displayed of HTML-Frontend